jennajones12/atlas-low_level_programming/hash_tables/README.md

     gcc -o your_program your_program.c hash_tables.c -Wall -Werror -Wextra -pedantic -std=gnu89

-Replace 'your_program' with the name of your program file.
+Replace 'your_program' with the name of program file.

 NOTE